 Major in Organic and Sustainable Agriculture

-Students wanting a hands-on degree experience thrive in the organic major.
-WSU has a four-acre certified organic teaching farm, which is currently in the process of expanding to become a 17 acre multi-disciplinary organic farming operation and community center.
-This farm is an invaluable tool where students learn to produce certified organic vegetables, fruit, herbs, and flowers that they distribute through local food banks, on-campus food service, a 100-member CSA (community supported agriculture), and a local farmers’ market.
+Students wanting a hands-on degree experience thrive in the organic and sustainability major.
+WSU has a 10-acre certified Eggert Family Farm, which is currently in the process of expanding to become a 30- acre interdisciplinary organic farming operation and community center.
+This farm is an invaluable tool where students learn to produce certified organic vegetables, fruit, herbs, and flowers that they distribute through on-campus food service, a local food coop, a regional food hub, and a weekly on-campus farm stand.

 Students have the opportunity to tailor their program of study to specific areas of emphasis, such as:

 - organic animal and dairy production